In response to COVID-19 and the continuing need for online resources, we have developed classes and materials for online instruction.

-For as many weeks as you like!
 This class functions both as an introductory literature class for piano students and a general music appreciation class for non-musicians.
 Each week I will select one piece by a composer to introduce, perform and analyze.
-Selections are chosen to represent a diverse perspective on piano music, including pieces for the new online piano exams.
+Selections are chosen to represent a diverse range of composers, and will include pieces for the new online piano exams.
 I will offer specific practice suggestions and information about the style and history of the work.

 Exploring Modes in Music